fangq/mcxcl/README.md

 Note that the scattering coefficient mus=musp/(1-g).

-The volume file (semi60x60x60.bin in the above example), can be read in two ways by MCXCL: row-major[3] or column-major depending on the value of the user parameter "-a".
-If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use "-a 0" or leave it out of the command line.
+The volume file (`semi60x60x60.bin` in the above example), can be read in two ways by MCXCL: row-major[3] or column-major depending on the value of the user parameter `-a`.
+If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use `-a 0` or leave it out of the command line.
-If it was saved using the fwrite() in C, the order is row-major, and you can either use "-a 1".
+If it was saved using the `fwrite()` in C, the order is row-major, and you can either use `-a 1`.

 The time gate parameter is specified by three numbers: start time, end time and time step size (in seconds).
 In